Tengu

 All Tengu have the following Standard Racial Advantages:

-• Hawk Sight (Ex): Tengu need bright light to see without penalty, but in bright light, their vision is exceptional.
+- Hawk Sight (Ex): Tengu need bright light to see without penalty, but in bright light, their vision is exceptional.
 All range modifiers applied to visual perception rolls in bright light are at -1 per fifty feet instead of -1 per ten feet.
+Creatures in dim light gain concealment (automatically miss on a natural result of a 6 or less on the d20) against tengu trying to target them.

 Major Racial Traits